sathvikb007/Wine_dataset_ANN_scratch/README.md

 The project attmepts to classify wine into either red or white whine by implementing a simple artificial neural network(ANN) from scratch.

 The dataset is taken from the wine datset on Kaggle.
-The link to the beforementioned is: https://www.kaggle.com/rajyellow46/wine-quality
+The link is given below: https://www.kaggle.com/rajyellow46/wine-quality

 The ANN has an input layer, one hidden layer with 15 nodes and an output layer.